West Virginia Licensing Overview for a Cosmetologist

 General requirements for cosmetologist license required?

-At least 18 years old; High school education; Of good moral character
+At least 18 years old; high school education; good moral character

 What’s the state licensing site for cosmetologist?